- Becoming a Massage Therapist

 In McNeil ‘s experience, in-person classes, workshops, and seminars are also a great way to network.
 Because massage therapists usually rely on referrals to build a client base, it’s a good idea to get to know other massage therapists, instructors, and medical professionals who will remember your name and can send you job leads or clients in the future.

-What Questions Should I Ask About Online Courses?
+What Questions Should I Ask About Online Massage Therapy Training?

 Tuition is generally about the same as traditional classroom education, but interaction with your instructors and classmates, and delivery of your education, will be quite different.
 Before you sign up for a program, find out a few key pieces of information:

-Take the time to understand how the course works in practice and what outcomes you can realistically expect to achieve, so you can better set yourself up for long-term success.
+To maximize your earning potential as a massage therapist, take the time to understand how the course works in practice and what outcomes you can realistically expect to achieve.
+By doing so, you can better set yourself up for long-term success.